Deer Lodge, Montana: Frank Conley

 After statehood, the State of Montana let a contract to run Montana State Prison, which was awarded to Frank Conley and Thomas McTague.
 They held the contract until 1908.
 In that year, the State took over running Montana State Prison, appointing Frank Conley as warden.
 Conley remained in that capacity until 1921, when Governor Joseph M. Dixon replaced Conley with M. W. Potter.
 The Governor then commissioned an investigation of Conley's administration.
 This resulted in the MacDonald Report, which would be used as the basis for a civil lawsuit by the State of Montana against Conley.
-The year following, Montana Attorney General Wellington Rankin sued Conley for misuse of state funds and materials, in the case State of Montana vs Frank Conley The case took three months to try and resulted in the State of Montana being ordered to reimburse Conley.
+The year following, Montana Attorney General Wellington Rankin sued Conley for misuse of state funds and materials, in the case State of Montana vs Frank Conley.
+The case took three months to try and resulted in the State of Montana being ordered to reimburse Conley.
 Deer Lodge City celebrated with a victory party.

 Frank Conley was elected the fifth (1892–93), seventh (1895–1903) and tenth (1907–1928) mayor of Deer Lodge City.
 When he resigned for the last time, an article in the Billings Gazette called him 'the longest serving mayor in American history'.
 Mayor Conley was instrumental in bringing the division headquarters and shops of the Milwaukee Road to Deer Lodge City in 1910.
 Over the next decade, he presided over upbuilding the town's infrastructure to accommodate the rapidly expanding population.
 He was also responsible for the building of the City Hall.

 Montana State Prison

+Opened in 1871, the Montana State Prison has been an economic cornerstone for the community since its founding.
 In 1908, inmates W. A. Hayes and George Rock killed guard John Robinson and seriously wounded Warden Conley in an attempted prison breakout.
 In 1959, a prolonged riot occurred at the prison, led by Jerry Miles and Lee Smart, which resulted in the slaying of Deputy Warden Ted Rothe and the eventual suicides of Miles and Smart.
 All inmates were moved in 1977–79 to a new state prison facility outside of Deer Lodge.
 The town of Deer Lodge employs the Powell County Museum & Arts Foundation to manage the old facility as a museum.